prakashaditya13/Algo/README.md

 ```
 https://cdn.jsdelivr.net/gh/prakashaditya13/Algo/src/Algo.min.js
 ```
-*☝ Only For Testing Purpose until we release the stable version of the library*
+*☝ Only For Testing Purpose until we release the stable version of the library.
+Not to be used in production.*

 **Using NPM**